CenterForDigitalHumanities/TinyThings/README.md

 # TinyThings
-An template web application that serves for connecting with RERUM.
+An tiny template web application for connecting with RERUM.
 You will see all CRUD actions proxied through RERUM in the TinyThings back end.
+Feel free to use this as a starting point for creating your own application that uses the RERUM service.

 Visit [rerum.io](http://rerum.io) for more general information about RERUM.